ris8z/2brain/2_notes/todo/2024-09-29_thingstodo.md

 - studing for the 5 final exams :0
 - done:
- - AI almost done (10 - 11 - 12 weeks remainin)
+  - AI theroy
 - to do:
+ - Pracitce AI pasat papers
- - network2
+ - network2 (start theory)

+- not a problem util 12
  - devidsincler

+- we hope not a probelm
  - CP

+- not a problem until 17
  - OOPA